takuya-takeuchi/Demo/ComputerVision/benchmark/01_Normalize/README.md

-# Split RGB to Plane8
+# Normalize (optimized for AVX2)

 ## Abstracts

-* Split RGB data to 3 Plane8
+* Normalize RGB data by optimized code for AVX2

 ## Requirements